swiftlang/swift/docs/CompilerPerformance.md

 have a bug or design flaw).
 One tool that's useful for differentiating these cases is the `utils/scale-test` script.

+Scale-test runs on counters, so it's worth taking a short digression into the set of counters that exist in the Swift compiler and how they fit together.

+#### Compiler counters

+The Swift compiler has two separate (though related) subsystems for counting the work it does.

+  1. The LLVM `STATISTIC()` system included by `#include "llvm/ADT/Statistic.h"` and lightly wrapped by `#include "swift/Basic/Statistic.h"`.
+This system consists of macros and helper structures for atomic, static counters that self-register in a global list.
+This subsystem is shared with Clang and LLVM in general, and so decisions about whether to enable or disable it (or indeed, conditionally compile it out) are typically shared across all three projects.
+In practice, most of these definitions are compiled-out of a non-assert build, because the level of atomic counting and memory-fencing is considered inappropriate and potentially too expensive to count inner loops in production builds.
+When present, these counters are reported by `-Xfrontend -print-stats`

+  2. The Swift-specific `UnifiedStatsReporter` system also included by `#include "swift/Basic/Statistic.h"`.
+This (newer) system consists of a Swift-specific struct full of counters passed around between subsystems of interest.
+These counters are _always compiled-in_ to a Swift build, regardless of build setting.
+As such, should have _negligible cost_ when not counting/reporting: as much as possible, access is arranged to either involve a non-atomic operation (in an inner loop) or a single high-level check before a batch of measurements (outside a loop).
+These counters are reported by `-stats-output-dir <dir>`

+The `UnifiedStatsReporter` system has `Unified` in its name partly because it _subsumes_ the other statistic and timer reporting systems in LLVM: it merges its counters with any LLVM `STATISTIC()` counters that existed in the current build, as well as any timers in the compiler, when reporting.
+Thus whenever possible, you should rely on the output from this subsystem by passing `-stats-output-dir <dir>` and parsing the resulting JSON files; it will always be as good as the output from the `STATISTIC()` counters, if they're present.

 #### Scale-test

 This script works with parametrized templates of code (in the same `gyb` format